/execute

 The game processes the subcommand chain in order from front to end, for example, the following commands are different:

-execute as @e[type=pig] as @e[type=pig] run summon pig
+execute as @e[type=pig] at @e[type=pig] run summon pig

-execute as @e[type=pig] run execute as @e[type=pig] run execute run /execute run summon pig
+execute as @e[type=pig] run execute at @e[type=pig] run execute run /execute run summon pig

 Output values